lino-framework/lino/docs/django/LinoAndDjango.rst

 Lino sites are normal Django sites, but your :setting:`INSTALLED_APPS` will usually contain applications designed to use Lino.

-Lino applications are basically normal Django applications, but instead of writing `Admin` classes for your Django models, you write Reports, Layouts and Actions.
+Lino applications are basically normal Django applications, but instead of writing `Admin` classes for your Django models, you write Reports and Layouts.
 You'll define these classes in your application's 'models' module.

-Reports describe something that the user will see as a Window with a Grid as main component.
+A Report describes a collection of tabular data : title, columns, model, queryset.

-Layouts are my self-made approach to design entry forms in a GUI-independent way.
+A Layout describes an entry form in a GUI-independent way.
 Users see them as Tabs of a Detail window (whose main component is a [http://www.extjs.com/deploy/dev/examples/form/xml-form.html FormPanel])